devshum/devshum.github.io/README.md

 blow-flexbox |

-A quite simple, well-organized adaptive project on Flexbox basis.
+The quite simple, well-organized adaptive project on Flexbox basis.
 There I used BEM | SCSS | slightly JS :)

 *The design I took from the internet.